TheBoatyMcBoatFace/louisiana-bar/sections/3-cc3/README.md

 ### Case 2: Land Sales and Legal Disputes
 Steve navigates the complexities of land sales amid fluctuating property values and legal challenges with prospective buyers Tom, Kim, and Eric.

+**Relevant Articles:**
+- For rescission of sale due to lesion beyond moiety: CC Art.
+2589 (Rescission for lesion), CC Art.
+2590 (Lesion beyond moiety).
+- For specific performance and damages in purchase agreements: CC Art.
+1986 (Obligations of the seller), CC Art.
+2449 (Right of first refusal).

 **Background**

 > Steve owned three, adjacent one-acre tracts of unimproved land, known as Lot 1, Lot 2 and Lot 3.
 Steve was approached by Tom to purchase Lot 1.
 Steve agreed and sold Lot 1 to Tom for a cash price of $5,000 pursuant to a written Act of Sale on March 1, 2022.
 The day after the Act of Sale was signed by Steve and Tom, it was recorded in the conveyance records.
 In December 2022, Steve sold Lot 2 to Kim.
 Steve thought the value of the land had increased since the sale of Lot 1 and demanded that Kim pay $10,000.
 As Steve thought the property might increase in value in the future, he added a provision to the Act of Sale providing that Kim may not sell Lot 2 without first offering it to Steve for $10,000, or if less, the price that a third person would be willing to pay.